Minolta TC-1

 *As of June 1, 1999, on 35mm film cameras.

 To condense high performance and utmost versatility into such a small body, we had to innovate.
-For example, a dual-motor system is a de-facto solution for compact camera automation.
+For example, a dual-motor system is a de facto solution for compact camera automation.
 By dismissing this convention, we halved the volume required for the electronics.
 We then further reduced the motor’s footprint by 30%.
-The result is the modified “α-series” motor drive, an SLR innovation, to control all moving parts of the camera — shutter being the only exception.
+The result is the modified “α-series” motor drive, an SLR innovation, to control all moving parts of the camera — the shutter being the only exception.

 Other innovations featured in TC-1 are the world’s first ultra-high-density six-layer flexible substrate and a large-magnification compact finder.